pohsiangchen/simple-jsp-webapp/README.md

 # simple-jsp-webapp
 A simple CRUD web application with pure JSP.
-Next part let's show how to decouple server and client using REST api.
+Next part let's how to decouple server and client using REST api.

 # Installation
 Make sure you have installed [Java](https://java.com/en/download/help/index_installing.xml) and [Gradle](https://docs.gradle.org/current/release-notes)